honeycombio/refinery/CONTRIBUTING.md

 Tests require a local installation of redis.
 See [here](https://redis.io/docs/install/install-stack) for how to get it running.

-With Redis running, you can run Refinery tests by running the command below at the root of the Refinery directory.
+You can run Refinery tests by running the command below at the root of the Refinery directory.

 `make test`